About Bob

 Bob Glenn and his family (Ethan, Caitlin, Holly, Bob, Katie, and Bobby)

-Bob Glenn is running for re-election to the Owensboro City Commission because he believes the community has emerged from the pandemic in a strong fiscal and economic position.
-New businesses and jobs are coming to Owensboro (Bell Bank, Big Rivers Electric, and expansions at several existing facilities).
+Bob Glenn is running for re-election to the Owensboro City Commission because he believes the community is in a strong fiscal and economic position.
+New businesses and jobs are coming to Owensboro (Bell Bank, Big Rivers Electric, and expansions are occurring at several existing facilities).
 The Community continues to win national recognition for it’s attractiveness to both young families, work from home professionals, and senior citizens.
-Under Bob’s leadership Cravens Pool is being upgraded (2024 opening), OPD’s Training Center has been substantially upgraded and a new Fire Training Center is soon to be constructed.
+Under Bob’s leadership Cravens Pool is being upgraded (2024 opening), OPD’s Training Center has been substantially upgraded, and a new Fire Training Center will open soon.
 Major remodeling projects have been completed for OFD’s Parrish Avenue Station and upgrades are planned for Cravens and the 9th Street Fire Stations.
-The Cavin Water Plant was expanded with a 10 million gallon addition insuring that the city’s residential and industrial water needs will be met for decades to come.
+A new Downtown Sportsplex, a new Pickleball complex, and a much-needed York Area Flood control project are on track for development.

-Bob Glenn is a long-time resident of Owensboro and Daviess County.
-He is married to Holly, his partner of 30 years, with two adult children, Bobby (a Firefighter) and Caitlin (a Nurse).
-He is an award-winning educator, Pastor at Bethlehem UMC, a certified High School sports official, and a tireless advocate for our community.
-Bob serves on several boards including the St. Benedicts Homeless Shelter, Imagination Library, Settle UMC Finance Board, and the Bold Promise Scholarship Committee.
+Bob is a long-time resident of Owensboro and Daviess County.
+He is married to Holly, his guiding light for 34 years, with two adult children, Bobby (a Firefighter) and Caitlin (a Nurse).
+He is an award-winning educator, Former Pastor at Bethlehem UMC, a certified High School sports official, and a tireless advocate for our community.
+Bob serves on several boards including the St. Benedicts Homeless Shelter, Imagination Library, Settle UMC Finance Board, and the United Way Assessment Team.